Language

 Coinage/neologism

-The deliberate creation of a new word, not a common process of word formation
+The deliberate creation of a new word, not a common process of word

 Widget hobbit spoof